Newsom to call special legislative session over gas prices

 The California Legislature usually meets between January and August, where they consider bills on a variety of topics.
 The governor has the power to call a special legislative session at any time by issuing a proclamation.
 When convened in a special session, lawmakers can only consider the issues mentioned in that proclamation.

-The last time a California governor called a special legislative session was in 2015 when then-Gov. Jerry Brown asked lawmakers to pass a bill to pay for repairs to state roads and highways.
-Lawmakers ultimately took no action.
+The last time a California governor called a special legislative session was in 2015, when then-Gov. Jerry Brown asked lawmakers to pass bills about health care and transportation.

-The California Energy Commission wrote a Sept.
-30 letter to five oil refiners demanding an explanation for why gas prices jumped dramatically and why inventory fell during refinery maintenance that was planned in advance.

-Gas prices jumped 84 cents over a 10-day period, an unprecedented spike, the commission wrote.
-It noted the price increase came as oil prices fell.